Admission to this course is restricted to MA students in philosophy.

-TThere is a familiar distinction between the ways things are in themselves, out there, independently from us, and the ways things are for us, or due to us.
+There is a familiar distinction between the ways things are in themselves, out there, independently from us, and the ways things are for us, or due to us.
 This distinction is of central importance to metaphysics and epistemology.
 When things are a certain way only due to us, they may also seem to be relative matters: a certain way for some of us and not others.

-What is it for the world to have an objective structure, way that it is in itself, and can we make sense of this notion?
-How does such a structure bear on our understanding of things?
+What is it for the world to have an objective structure, a way that it is in itself, and can we make sense of this notion?
+How does such am objective structure bear on our understanding of things?
 Is there such a thing as ‘relative truth’ or ‘relative knowledge’?
 No philosopher can avoid taking a stance on this family of interconnecting epistemological and metaphysical questions, nor the philosophical arguments and paradoxes that bear on them.

 In this course, we explore influential views about the notion of an objective structure and an mind-indepent reality, and the various philosophical discussions that problematize the notions.
 Topics will likely include: the new riddle of induction, the rule-following paradox, ontological relativity and the model-theoretic argument, mind-independence, realism, expressivism, social construction, epistemic relativism, pragmatism, naturalness and grounding.
-We will likely read works by Goodman, Kripke, Quine, Putnam, Bar On, Boghossian, Haslanger, Lewis, Fine and Dasgupta, amongst others.
+We will likely read works by Goodman, Kripke, Quine, Putnam, Boghossian, Haslanger, Lewis, Fine and Dasgupta, amongst others.